rikmicrobio/ModPy/README.md

 ---

 ## Contact
-Hazra Group · Department of Chemistry · IIT Roorkee
+Hazra Group · Department of Biosciences and Bioengineering · IIT Roorkee